matthew-andrews/mattandre.ws/source/_posts/ie-executive-mba.md

 I just graduated from IE Business School's **Executive MBA** programme in Madrid, Spain.

-The 15 month programme is conducted mostly online so I took most of the classes croached over my laptop in the dead of the night from my adopted home in Tokyo, Japan.
+The 15 month programme was conducted mostly online so I took most of the classes croached over my laptop in the dead of the night from my adopted home in Tokyo, Japan.

 Here's me happily accepting my certificate: